fennawake/covid-app-js/README.md

  ###  TODO LIST

 - [ ] Insert order icon after titles in the table
 - [ ] Fixed table head after determined height of screen
-- [ ] Populate filter's select box with countries from API
-- [ ] Reload table after select country in the filter
-- [ ] Insert atual date in the page
-- [ ] click on country and load a new table with new datas about determinate country (like cases in the states)
+- [ ] click on country and load a new data table with new content about this country (cases in the states, etc)

 ### Keep a touch